Nico van Rensburg

 Nicholas Marthinus van Rensburg (born 24 August 1966) is a South African professional golfer who currently plays on the Sunshine Tour.
 He has won on the Sunshine Tour six times between 1989 and 2005.
-He has three Asian Tour victories also.
+He has three Asian Tour victories as well.

+Early life

 Van Rensburg was born in Alberton, Gauteng, South Africa.

-He turned professional in 1987.
+Professional career

+In 1987, Van Rensburg turned professional.
 He won his first Sunshine Tour event in 1989 and has played consistently on tour ever since.

+Personal life

-He currently resides in Pretoria with his wife Elmarie and his children Kristoff and Carmen.
+Van Rensburg currently resides in Pretoria with his wife Elmarie and his children Kristoff and Carmen.